 Rule #1 For Parent’s Role in Adolescent Addiction: Have Rules

-From there, parents and teens can work together to take the steps to recovery.
+After establishing this trust between the parent and child, parents and teens can work together to take the steps to recovery.
 First, parents must set limits so teens know what is expected of them.
-Making specific rules will eliminate the excuses of, “I didn’t know” and the confusion of the “unspoken rule.”
-Together with rules need to be clear and specific consequences if the rules are broken.
-These consequences need to be firm, inflexible, and consistently carried out when a rule is broken.
-This helps adolescents know what to do and what not to do.
+Making specific rules will eliminate excuses such as “I didn’t know.”
+This will also eliminate the confusion of the “unspoken rule,” that the child or teen did not know they were not supposed to do drugs.

 The Right Step’s Adolescent Program works with teens and parents in either intensive outpatient or residential treatment settings, depending on what the therapist recommends.
 Therapy will focus on various areas of the teen’s life, in addition to relationships with parents.
 Having a close relationship with your teen opens the door for more interaction, allowing them to feel comfortable and honest with you.
-If you are a parent or know one who is unsure about how to help their teen, please call The Right Step at [phone] today.
+If you are a parent or know one who is unsure about how to help their teen, please call The Right Step at 713.528.3709 today.